Workflow Customisation

 flowchart TD

-• Answer Review requires domain expert approval of all responses
+• Human Security Review requires domain expert approval of all flagged responses before merge.

 Guard Expression Examples